xairoo/next-i18next-static-site/packages/next-i18next-static-site/README.md

 This package brings you `react-i18next` and `i18next` to your static sites build with the `next export` future from Next.js.

 - 🗲 Translation is already rendered (SSG), client will receive the final translated site.
-- 🔥 Hot reload works also when you update your locale (translation) files.
+- 🔥 Hot reloading works also when you update your locale (translation) files.
 - 🚀 Automatic browser language detection can be realized.
 - 🍪 Cookie stores the client language.